Winner of the best Chick Lit/Women’s Lit category in the 2015 eFestival of Words

 If you enjoy feel-good stories then don't miss this happy-ever-after read.

-To buy from Amazon's worldwide stores click here .
+Or choose from Amazon's worldwide stores by clicking here .

 Now also available in paperback.